Artin-Mazur-Milne duality for fppf cohomology: Proof of Theorem in the function field case

-Since Godement resolutions are acyclic (see \cite{SGA4}, XVII, Proposition 4.2.3), we know that for any fppf sheaf $C$, $R\Gamma(U,C) = \Gamma(U,G(C))$ in the derived category.
+Since Godement resolutions are acyclic (see \cite{SGA4}, XVII, Proposition 4.2.3), we know that $R\Gamma(U,C) \cong \Gamma(U,G(C))$ in the derived category, for any fppf sheaf $C$.
 Hence the pairing \eqref{cup complexes} gives the required morphism in the derived category

 The functoriality of Godement resolutions implies the functoriality of the pairing in $A$ and $B$. \enddem